 KURT ZWOLFER, Executive Director

-Kurt is The Cabin’s Executive Director.
-He has over 15 years of experience creating and administering public education programs including previous work at Idaho State Parks and The Idaho State Historical Museum.
+Kurt Zwolfer has over 15 years of experience creating and administering public education programs including previous work at Idaho State Parks and The Idaho State Historical Museum.
 He has a BA in Rhetoric with a minor in film studies from the University of Illinois and a MA in Curriculum and Instruction from Boise State University.
-Kurt’s primary responsibilities at the Cabin include staff and program management, community outreach, development, and building rentals.
+Kurt has been Executive Director of The Cabin for over three years, and his primary responsibilities include operations and program oversight, staff management, community outreach, development, building rentals, and board relations.

-Hillary is The Cabin’s Operations Manager and has been with The Cabin since 2014.
-She has over six years of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
-Her primary responsibilities at The Cabin include financial and database management, event and program ticketing, website management, and oversight of the Writers in the Attic program.
-Hillary holds a BA in English from the University of Idaho with an emphasis in Creative Writing and minors in Music Performance and Interior Design (2010), an MFA in Writing from Pacific University (2014), and she is a current MS in Finance candidate at Colorado State University’s Global Campus.
-She is a lifelong Idahoan and lover of the arts, and you can find her nonfiction work in Bayou Magazine.
+Hillary Bilinski joined The Cabin in June 2014.
+She has almost a decade of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
+Her primary responsibilities at The Cabin include financial systems, accounting, and database management, event and program ticketing, and oversight of the Writers in the Attic in-house anthology publication.
+Hillary holds a BA in English from the University of Idaho with an emphasis in Creative Writing and minors in Music Performance, clarinet, and Interior Design (2010), an MFA in Writing from Pacific University (2014), and a BS in Accounting from Colorado State University’s Global Campus (2019).
+Equally right & left-brained, Hillary is a lifelong Idahoan, learner, and lover of the arts!

-Bean is The Cabin’s resident day-dog.
-Originally from a field in Jerome, Bean came to Boise to live with The Cabin’s Ops Manager, Hillary.
-A small and sassy shih tzu, Bean specializes in lifting the moods and spirits of Cabin passerby and is especially admired by our summer campers, who love to give her a pet and say hi.
-Disclaimer: she cannot read and is often discovered snoring.
+Bean (#beanbilin) is The Cabin’s resident day-dog.
+A small and sassy shih tzu, Bean specializes in human resources and is especially admired by our summer campers, who love to give her a pet and say hi.
+Disclaimer: she cannot read and is often discovered sleeping on the job.